 1. Have a peek at our guidelines:

-- Heavy self-promotion: talking about your business is OK but don’t let it turn your audience off.
+- Avoid self-promotion and aggressive call-to-actions throughout and at the bottom of your stories.
+Talking about your business is OK but don’t let it turn your audience off.

 - Tips to sharpen your writing